-New York State Department of Civil Service Employee Benefits Division Albany, New York 12239 518-457-5754 or 1-800-833-4344, (U.S., Canada, Puerto Rico, Virgin Islands) https://www.cs.ny.gov
+New York State Department of Civil Service Employee Benefits Division, Albany, New York 12239 518-457-5754 or 1-800-833-4344, (U.S., Canada, Puerto Rico, Virgin Islands) www.cs.ny.gov

-This document is for information purposes only and does not contain a complete description of your benefits or imply Empire Plan coverage.
-Read your Empire Plan Certificate and Amendments and Empire Plan Reports for complete information.
+This document is for informational purposes only and does not contain a complete description of your benefits or imply NYSHIP coverage.
+Read your Plan materials for complete information.